History Major Requirements

 - These surveys approach the broad scope of their subject from the perspective of a particular critical lens to provide an analytical focus.

-- From this base of methodological and survey courses, students deepen their knowledge in two of four areas of history: American, Latin American, European, or Global history.
+- From this base of methodological and survey courses, students deepen their knowledge in three of the following areas of history: United States, Latin American, European, or Global history.

 Capstone or Thesis (4 credits)